-Exhibition — November 2020 – April 2021
+Exhibition — 21 November 2020 until 18 April 2021

 Given the mounting interest in performance art it’s time to re-evaluate the history of the discipline and the backgrounds of the artists who shaped it.
 Ulay, also during his collaborative years with Marina Abramović, has been a prominent figure in performance and body art since the nineteen seventies.
 He used his identity and body as his medium.
-With its rich history and deep expertise in performance art, the Stedelijk is renewing its commitment to the art form to affirm the art form’s topical significance.
+With its rich history and deep expertise in performance art, the Stedelijk is renewing its commitment to the art form to affirm its topical significance.

 Born in postwar Germany to a father who had served in two World Wars and a mother traumatized by the latest one, in 1968 Ulay traded the complexities of his home country for Amsterdam, a city he loved for its freewheeling counterculture, openness, and “constructive” brand of anarchism.
 He became part of the art scene and helped establish De Appel arts center, a new contemporary art institution focusing on performances.
 Ulay became a board member and held many performances and exhibitions there.
 One gallery in the exhibition is curated by De Appel, with three contemporary artists showing work that has an affinity with the work of Ulay.